ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climate_change_hotspot.rst

 Recipes are stored in esmvaltool/recipes/

-    * ``recipe_climate_change_hotspot.yml``: Loads the data, ensembles
-      the data, computes the necessary climate change hotspot diagnostics and plots the results figures.
+    * ``recipe_climate_change_hotspot.yml``: Loads and ensembles the data, computes the necessary climate change hotspot diagnostics and plots the results figures.

 Diagnostics are stored in esmvaltool/diag_scripts/cos22esd/

-    * ``climate_change_hotspot.py``: Calculates the regional field hotspot for temperature and precipitation and the 10-year rolling mean timeseries for regional and large scale temperature and precipitation.
+    * ``climate_change_hotspot.py``: Calculates the regional field hotspot for temperature and precipitation and the 10-year rolling mean timeseries for regional and large-scale temperature and precipitation.

     * ``hotspot_plotter.py``: Gathers the data output from the ``climate_change_hotspot.py`` script and plots the hotspot fields and